Table of Contents Show

 • Performance: Powered by the Snapdragon 8 Gen 2 processor, it handles multitasking and graphic-intensive apps with ease.

-• S Pen: Comes with the S Pen included, which is highly responsive and perfect for sketching and note-taking.
+• S Pen: Comes with the S Pen included, which is highly responsive and well suited to sketching and note-taking.

 Cons:

-• Android Ecosystem: While improving, the availability of professional-grade apps on Android is still behind iOS and Windows.
+• Android Ecosystem: While improving, the availability of professional-grade architecture apps on Android still trails iOS and Windows.

 Pros: